 For now, the program is offered only to Juniors and Seniors.
-Understandably, as investor s want to see some sort of evidence of work ethic and direction.
-However, this means you would have had to finance two years of college already before income sharing would be of any assistance to you.
+Understandably, investors want to see some sort of evidence of work ethic and direction.
+However, this means you would have had to finance two years of college already before income sharing agreements in higher education would be of any assistance to you.
 People are often deterred from starting college at all by the high prices and fear of debt.

 The Reality of Investments

 Income Sharing Agreements in higher education could save students thousands and dramatically cut down on postgrad anxiety, however, if you are shocked by the school’s generosity, perhaps you shouldn’t be.
 This is not an act of pure altruism.
 Should a student earn enough, they could repay the initial contract twice over (with a maximum repayment figure of 2.5 times the original contract value).
 Moreover, the basic concept of the agreements bears an uncomfortable similarity to indentured servitude.
 That said, while the visage may be reminiscent of the distasteful system, the major difference is that in practice, it is the student who comes out ahead, while the university incurs nearly all the risk.
 If anything, the current loan/debt system students are often forced to deal with now is closer to a form of indentured servitude, as, in most instances, the burden lands squarely on the debtor.

 There’s another, more legitimate elephant in the room; how to deal with those whose grades and/or prospects are not as promising.
 What’s more, the higher-achieving student is more likely to already have grant and scholarship money, leaving those truly in need of the program under-qualified for it.
 It’s difficult to view this as a problem however, as education is a meritocracy at its core.
 As well it should be?
 But then, who do you help?
 Those who deserve it or those who need it?
 They’re not always going to sync up, and it is unlikely that this program can adequately do both.